 Townsend Corridor Improvement Project

-The SFMTA is focusing on Townsend as it is a corridor of high demand due to the density of residents, bicycle use, proximity to Caltrain, and the current lack of physically protected bikeway.
-Townsend Street between 8th and 4th is a part of the Vision Zero High Injury Network, the 13 percent of streets where more than 75 percent of San Francisco’s severe and fatal traffic injuries occur.
+The SFMTA focused on Townsend Street as it is a corridor of high demand due to the density of residents, bicycle use, proximity to Caltrain, and lacked a physically protected bikeway.
+Townsend Street between 4th and 8th streets is a part of the Vision Zero High Injury Network, where 43 collisions involving people biking occured on the corridor in the five years between 2012 and 2016.

 The poor quality of the street, including the lack of sidewalks and inadequate pavement conditions, made this street feel unsafe for all users.
 The area is undergoing rapid population and employment growth, with many development projects already underway.
 This project was specifically designed to make near-term improvements to the street in advance of the planned excavation of Townsend Street as part of the Downtown Rail Extension Project.